migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L03.md

 Q. Who does God promise to reveal Himself to?

-... those who keep His commandments

 Q. Who are those who keep God's commandments?

-...
-Those who love Him.

 Q. Who are those that love Him?

-...
-Christians

 Q. So what is a prerequisite to knowing God?

-...
-You must be a Christian

 **c.
 We can never know everything about God?** - Deuteronomy 29:29